gesellkammer/maelzel/docs/coreplayintro.rst

         voice1.play(instr='saw')
         voice2.play(instr='tri')

-With the context manager the same code used for playing in realtime can be used to render offline (see also: :class:`~maelzel.core.play.OfflineRenderer`)
+Within the context manager the same code used for playing in realtime can be used to render offline (see also: :class:`~maelzel.core.play.OfflineRenderer`)

 -----------------